-Julian Assange’s Cat Is Safe And Sound, Wikileaks Confirms
+Julian Assange’s Cat Is Safe And Sound, WikiLeaks Confirms

-Julian Assange’s pet “Wikileaks Cat,” the feline that accompanied him as he held out for years in the Ecuadorian Embassy in London to evade arrest and extradition, is alive and well and in good hands, Wikileaks confirms.
+Julian Assange’s “WikiLeaks Cat,” the feline that accompanied him as he held out for years in the Ecuadorian Embassy in London to avoid arrest and extradition, is alive and well and in good hands, WikiLeaks confirms.
 As Slate reports, this puts to an end to days of concern about what would become of the feline as its former owner looks at a lengthy prison sentence.

-Assange got the pet cat at some point during 2016, to “keep him company” as he hold up, alone, in the embassy.
-As reported by The Inquisitr, Assanged named the cat “Michi,” which Assange claimed was what Ecuadorians call cats.
-It bears noting that Ecuadorians speak Spanish, and the Spanish word for cat is gato.
+Assange got the pet cat at some point during 2016 to “keep him company” as he holed up, alone, in the embassy.
+As previously reported by The Inquisitr, Assange named the cat “Michi,” which he claimed is what Ecuadorians call cats.
+It bears noting that Ecuadorians speak Spanish, and that the Spanish word for cat is gato.

 Naming controversies aside, the feline was quite popular, even having his own Twitter account.
 The account, however, has been disabled since 2018, after Assange’s Twitter privileges were taken away by the Ecuadorian government.